Email Outreach for B2B services firms

 Write a first line only this person could receive

 Not a merge tag.
 Something specific enough that a competitor could not have sent the same line to the same prospect.
+The test: could a different recipient on the same list receive this exact sentence without noticing it was wrong?
+If yes, rewrite it.

 -